-Allow the routine chart to become the boss, and encourage them to take responsibility for the tasks on it.
+Allow the routine chart to become the boss of your toddler’s daily rhythm, and encourage your children to take responsibility for the tasks on it.

-Teach children to look at it when they don’t know what to do next, and show them how to use the visual routine chart.
-Encourage them to place the cards in the finished basket (or row) once they have completed the action step.
+First, teach children to look at it when they don’t know what to do next, and show them how to use the visual routine chart.
+Next, please encourage them to place the cards in the finished basket (or row) once they have completed the action step.

-Several different activity cards are included in our Printable Set that makes it easy to help children get through the day without tears.
+The many different activity cards in our Printable Set make it easy to help children get through the day without tears.
 Everything below is included and more–get yours today!

 Visual Activity Cards and Charts